raspdevpy/ccdoc/guide/Trigger/channel.md

 ## Related Functions
 The following list is functions that you might need:

-[$eventChannelID](../Channel/eventChannelID.md): will return the channel id that got created/removed
+`$eventChannelID`: will return the channel id that got created/removed

 `$eventChannelParent`: will return the channel's category id